hiblaphp/event-loop/README.md

 7. Check       setImmediate() callbacks
      │         nextTick + microtasks drain after each callback │
-8. Deferred    runs only when phases 2–7 are all empty
+8. Deferred    runs only when phases 2-7 are all empty
 ```

 The nextTick and microtask queues drain completely after every phase transition.
 This is what keeps Promise resolution, timer callbacks, and Fiber resumption
-predictable — high-priority callbacks are never starved by lower-priority work
+predictable: high-priority callbacks are never starved by lower-priority work
 accumulating in other phases.

 | # | Phase | Method | Description |